Data protection in United States: overview

 State privacy laws

-There are many laws at state level that regulate the collection and use of personal data, and the number grows each year.
+There are many laws at the state level that regulate the collection and use of personal data, and the number grows each year.
 Some federal privacy laws pre-empt state privacy laws on the same topic.
 For example, the federal law regulating commercial e-mail and the sharing of e-mail addresses pre-empts most state laws regulating the same activities.
 Conversely, there are many federal privacy laws that do not pre-empt state laws, which means that a company can find itself in the position of trying to comply with federal and state privacy laws that regulate the same types of data (for example, medical or health records) or types of activity.

 Most states have enacted some form of privacy legislation, however California leads the way in the privacy arena, having enacted multiple privacy laws, some of which have far-reaching effects at a national level.
-Unlike many federal privacy laws in the US, California's privacy laws resemble the European approach to privacy protection.

 Scope of legislation